Fiva-protocol/contracts/README.md

 The contract handles all essential functions for managing yield tokenization, minting, redeeming, and interest management within the FIVA protocol.

+## User Smart Contract

+The User Smart Contract is written in FunC.
+This contract manages user-specific information and interactions within the FIVA protocol, handling interest calculation and redeeming tokens.

+### Key Features

+- **Interest Management**: Functions to calculate and claim user's interest.
+- **Tokenization**: Facilitates the division of yield-bearing assets into Principal Tokens (PT) and Yield Tokens (YT).
+- **Redeeming**: Handles the redeeming of tokens and the transfer of underlying assets.

+### Storage Structure

+- **Owner Address**: The address of the user who owns the contract.
+- **Master Contract Address**: The address of the master contract associated with this user contract.
+- **Maturity**: The maturity date of the yield-bearing asset.
+- **Index**: The current index value for yield calculation.
+- **Interest**: The accrued interest for the user.
+- **YT Balance**: The balance of Yield Tokens.
+- **Burn Data**: Meta information related to burning tokens.

+### Functions

+#### Interest Management

+- `send_cacl_interest()`: Sends the calculated interest details to the master contract and updates the user contract with the new interest value.

+#### Redeem

+- `fwd_op == "redeem"c`: Burns YT/PT tokens recieved from a user and sends the transfer request for yield-bearing asset in return.
+For example, the user sent YT tsTON and PT tsTON, contract burns these tokens and send transfer request to the master contract.
+- `validate_wallet_addr()`: Validates the address of sender for the given token.
+This function will be improved in the future to make protocol more secure and avoid melitious actors.
+- `burn_token()`: Burns the specified amount of tokens.
+- `send_jettons()`: Sends transfer request to the master contract.

+### Usage

+The contract handles all essential functions for managing user-specific information, yield tokenization, interest calculation, sent token validation, and redeeming tokens within the FIVA protocol.
+This ensures accurate yield calculations and token management for each user participating in the FIVA protocol.

 ## Project structure